gabbymyers/516X-Project/_posts/2021-11-11-Yield Analysis.md

 ![yield data](https://raw.githubusercontent.com/gabbymyers/516X-Project/master/assets/img/Yield_Data.JPG)

-I organized this data pretty well from the beginning, so there isn't much need for changes to its structure.
+I organized this data in a format that makes it easy for me to use from the beginning, so there isn't much need for changes to its structure.

 ### Visualizing the data